Network Regression with Graph Laplacians: Preliminaries

 \subsection{Choice of Metrics}

-One can adopt one of several metrics when viewing the space of graph Laplacians $\mathcal{L}_m$ as a metric space.
+One can choose between several metrics for the space of graph Laplacians $\mathcal{L}_m$.
 A common choice is the Frobenius metric, defined as

-which corresponds to the Frobenius metric if the matrix is viewed as a vector of length $m^2$.
-While $d_F$ is the simplest of the possible metrics on the space of graph Laplacians, it is not necessarily the most appropriate metric.
-For example, a downside of the metric $d_F$ is that the determinant typically inflates along geodesics, which is undesirable and is referred to as the swelling phenomenon \citep{arsigny2007geometric, lin2019riemannian}.
+which corresponds to the usual Euclidean metric if the matrix is viewed as a vector of length $m^2$.
+While $d_F$ is the simplest of the possible metrics on the space of graph Laplacians, a downside of $d_F$ is the swelling effect, notably for positive semi-definite matrices \citep{arsigny2007geometric, lin2019riemannian}.

 Denote the space of real symmetric positive semi-definite $m\times m$ matrices by $\mathcal{S}_m^+$.
 Note that the space of graph Laplacians $\mathcal{L}_m$ is a subset of $\mathcal{S}_m^+$.
 Let $U \Lambda U^\T$ be the usual spectral decomposition of $S\in\mathcal{S}_m^+$, with $U\in\mathcal{O}_m$ an orthogonal matrix and $\Lambda$ diagonal with nonnegative entries.
 Defining matrix power maps